Button take you back to the top of the page

 What is Hypertension?

-Hypertension, or high blood pressure, occurs when your blood pressure readings are consistently higher than the normal range.
-It is often called the "silent killer" because it usually has no symptoms but can lead to serious health problems like heart disease, stroke, and kidney damage.
+Hypertension, or high blood pressure, occurs when your blood pressure readings consistently exceed the normal range.
+It can silently damage your arteries and vital organs, leading to serious health problems such as:

 • Heart Attack: When the blood supply to your heart is blocked.